Skip Navigation

 School Business Office Hours

 The school business office, which includes the Bookkeeper & Registrar, is responsible for student applications, registration, student transcripts, tuition and other fee collections.
-It is located in the main entry of the school lobby.
+It is located at the main entry of the school lobby.
 Business office hours are 7:15 a.m. – 4:00 p.m. during the school year.

 Daily School Hours

-7:10 - 7:45 am: Supervision Available
+7:10–7:45 am: Supervision Available

 7:40 am: First Bell Rings: Students Prepare for Prayer & Morning Assembly